webmaster-exit-1/safer-rm-strategy/README.md

 Well, this could help save you when it happens again. \
 Introducing: A safer `rm` strategy.

-This strategy works all in the background. `rm -rf` will appear to work just as normal.
-Just now; you have the added bonus to undo what you `rm -rf`'d. \
+This strategy works all in the background. `rm` will appear to work just as normal.
+Just now; you have the added bonus to undo what you `rm`'d. \
 (times and dates are just suggestions)

 Create a trash directory: